 With headless service, you could easily discover other pods in the stateful set with a simple tool like

 nslookup.
 Let's take a look at those two examples:

 ⚡ kubectl exec zookeeper-0 -- nslookup zookeeper Server: 10.0.0.10 Address: 10.0.0.10#53 Name: zookeeper.default.svc.cluster.local Address: 10.0.0.213

-Headless service - you will get the IP of each Pod:
+Headless service - you get the IP of each pod:

 ⚡ kubectl exec zookeeper-0 -- nslookup zookeeper Server: 10.0.0.10 Address: 10.0.0.10#53 Name: zookeeper.default.svc.cluster.local Address: 172.17.0.6 Name: zookeeper.default.svc.cluster.local Address: 172.17.0.7 Name: zookeeper.default.svc.cluster.local Address: 172.17.0.8

-Those two examples are just to show you how two types of Kuberntes services are different.
-Something like this cannot be used in start scripts because Pods are started one by one and only the latest pod could discover other pods.
+Those two examples showed you how two types of Kuberntes services are different.
+Something like this cannot be used in start scripts because pods are started one by one, and only the latest pod could discover other pods.